 To make a good Farinata, you need a good cast-iron skillet, and, of course, I used my favorite one.
 The cast-iron is important because you begin the cooking process on the stove-top and finish it in the oven, and no pan can do that job with as much versatility as a cast-iron one.

-- 2 1/2 cups butternut squash cut into a small dice (be sure to peel your squash first)
+- 2 ½ cups butternut squash, peeled and cut into a small dice

 - 2 cups water at room temperature